-During the three months ended March 31, 2021, general and administrative expenses increased primarily due to a provision for discretionary bonuses approved during the quarter, due to legal costs associated with listing expenses, increased insurance costs and other corporate activity.
-Included in Q1 - 2021 are one-time costs associated with the retirement of the Company's co-CEO (\$748).
+During the three months ended June 30, 2021, general and administrative expenses increased primarily due to a payroll costs associated with transitioning executive officers and legal costs related to corporate activity related to our US listing.
+Included in Q2 - 2021 are one-time costs associated with the retirement of the Company's co-CEO (\$1,444,000).
 The Company continues to grow its management team in anticipation of pursuing and executing on opportunities identified.